-Knowing the rules, regulations, and parameters of your contractor work in Rhode Island (such as registering for a business, what documentation and fees need to accompany your application, and education and exams required) can help facilitate the process of registering to be a contractor, or help with obtaining your underground utility license.
+Knowing the rules, regulations, and parameters of your contractor work in Rhode Island (such as registering for a business, what documentation and fees need to accompany your application, and education and exams required, along with the cost of liability insurance) can help facilitate the process of registering to be a contractor, or help with obtaining your underground utility license.
 The Rhode Island Contractors’ Registration and Licensing Board offers different processes for different contractor work.
 It is important to know when you need to be licensed, and what work you need to be registered for.

 License Requirements for General Contractors in Rhode Island

 A contractor, as defined by the State of Rhode Island Contractors’ Registration and Licensing Board is anyone who is in the business of commercial construction, home construction, alterations, remodeling, or repair.

 Additionally, the board defines an Underground Utility Contractor as anyone who performs the installation, repair, alteration, or replacement of underground utilities, sewer lines, storm drainage lines or water lines.

 While you may not need to be licensed by the state to perform contracting work, you will need to hold a valid certificate of registration.
 For your contractor’s license, it is best you check with the regulations of your local county or city.
 You will, however, be required by the state to be licensed for underground utility contractor work.
 This also includes a pre-license application.